 Houston Expunction Lawyer: Get a Fresh Start

-Remember, arrest records are public records, and they can be accessed by potential employers, landlords, and even your friends and family.
+Remember, arrest records are public records, and they can be accessed by potential employers, landlords, potential lovers, current lovers, and even your nosy neighbors, friends and family.
 That hardly seems fair!

 Jay Cohen Houston Expunction Lawyer is committed to protecting your rights and protecting your name.
 While expunction of criminal records isn’t always possible in every case, there are many situations that call for removal of information about an arrest.